AdaCore/training_material/courses/rust_essentials/030_types_and_values/04_arithmetic.rst

 .. warning::

-  You should **not** rely on wrapping if you expect a calculation overflow
+  Should **not** rely on wrapping if calculation overflow is expected